imflawlezz/game-library-manager/README.md

 ## Features

-- User authentication and role-based access control
+- User authentication and role-based access control with session validation
-- Personal game library with status tracking, ratings, and notes
+- Personal game library with status tracking, ratings, notes, and hours played
 - Game catalog management with genres and platforms
 - Administrative tools for user and game management
+- Reports & Suggestions system for user feedback
+- XML export/import functionality for user libraries and global game catalog
-- Audit logging and search functionality
+- Audit logging with detailed change tracking

 ## Technology Stack